The current coronavirus (COVID-19) situation is affecting how we deal with unfair dismissal cases.

 If eligible, you can make an application to the Fair Work Commission under either unfair dismissal or general protections dismissal laws:

-The Commission has launched a Workplace Advice Service, to provide access to free legal assistance to eligible persons, including small business employers seeking employment law advice.
-This service is currently available in Victoria, NSW & Queensland.
+The Commission has launched a Workplace Advice Service to provide access to free legal assistance to eligible persons, including small business employers seeking employment law advice.

 Find out more by visiting our Where to get legal advice page.